thoriqadillah/gema/README.md

 - Storage module.
 Currently only local storage using your file system.
 Suitable for local development.
 But you register your own storage like S3, Google Cloud Storage, etc
 - Message queue using [river queue](https://riverqueue.com/)
 - Notifier module, like email notification.
 Currently only email notification is available.
 If you are using the river queue module, email sending with `RiveredEmailNotifier` name can be use to send the email using river queue.
 But you can register your own notifier
-- Easier validation with `gema.Validator` interface to validate your struct after struct binding
+- Easier validation with `gema.Validator` interface and `gema.Validate` to validate your struct after struct binding
 - Easier to create a controller with `gema.Controller` interface

 ## Usage